auto-pi-lot/autopilot/docs/guide.installation.rst

 * create a user directory (default ``~/autopilot``) to store prefs, logs, data, etc.
 * create a launch script

-This must be run in a sufficiently large terminal window (80x43 is not enough).
-Otherwise, you'll get an error, in which case simply increase the size of the window.

 To start the guided process, run the following line. ::

     python3 -m autopilot.setup.setup_autopilot

 Select agent
 -------------
 Each runtime of Autopilot is called an "Agent", each of which performs different roles within a system, and thus have different requirements.
 If you're running the setup script on the Pi, select "Pilot".
 If you're running the setup script on a desktop computer, select "Terminal".
 If you're configuring multiple Pis, then select "Child" on the child Pis.
 Then hit "OK".

 You can navigate this interface with the arrow keys, tab key, and enter key.

 .. image:: _images/setup_agent_selection.png
     :alt: Select an autopilot agent